-The father, mountain god Ohyamazumi-no-kami was furious.
-He admonished Ninigi and told him that, “I gave you Iwanagahime because she is the goddess of rocks and longevity.
+Ohyamazumi-no-kami the mountain god was furious.
+He denounced Ninigi by saying, “I gave you Iwanagahime because she is the goddess of rocks and longevity.
 She would have brought you long life and stability.
-Now you and your descendants will suffer from a short life span!”
+From now on, you and your descendants will live short and arduous lives!”